hyorch/CloudCo-TF_AWS/README.md

 Demo example to build an AWS infraestructure for a company using Terraform.
 We will deploy a Jenkins server from our local machine in the default VPC and then we will build a new VPC using Jenkins jobs.
+For this demo, we are using just one AWS account instead of separating environments in different accounts.

 Follow this steps to build CloudCo Cloud Infra.